nicholasklaene/training-visualizer/README.md

 # Training Visualizer

 ### About
-Training Visualizer is a tool to keep track of my runs & rides.
+Training Visualizer is a tool created to keep track of my runs & rides.

 The project uses the Strava API to pull & store data to be displayed.
 For each run/ride, the application plots GPS data on an interactive map and provides details about the run.